Cardinal Health (NYSE:CAH) Updates FY 2024 Earnings Guidance

 Cardinal Health (NYSE:CAH – Get Free Report) issued an update on its FY 2024 earnings guidance on Monday morning.
 The company provided earnings per share guidance of 7.200-7.350 for the period, compared to the consensus earnings per share estimate of 7.290.
 The company issued revenue guidance of -.
 Cardinal Health also updated its FY24 guidance to $7.20-7.35 EPS.

-Cardinal Health (NYSE:CAH – Get Free Report) last posted its quarterly earnings data on Thursday, February 1st.
-The company reported $1.82 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.56 by $0.26.
+Cardinal Health (NYSE:CAH – Get Free Report) last released its quarterly earnings results on Thursday, February 1st.
+The company reported $1.82 EPS for the quarter, topping analysts’ consensus estimates of $1.56 by $0.26.
 Cardinal Health had a negative return on equity of 57.44% and a net margin of 0.30%.
-The business had revenue of $57.45 billion during the quarter, compared to analyst estimates of $57.02 billion.
-During the same period last year, the company earned $1.32 EPS.
-The company’s revenue for the quarter was up 11.6% on a year-over-year basis.
-On average, equities research analysts anticipate that Cardinal Health will post 7.28 earnings per share for the current year.
+The business had revenue of $57.45 billion for the quarter, compared to analyst estimates of $57.02 billion.
+During the same period in the prior year, the company earned $1.32 EPS.
+Cardinal Health’s revenue for the quarter was up 11.6% on a year-over-year basis.
+As a group, research analysts forecast that Cardinal Health will post 7.28 EPS for the current year.

-CAH has been the topic of several research reports.
-SVB Leerink initiated coverage on Cardinal Health in a report on Monday, February 26th.
-They set an outperform rating and a $125.00 price objective on the stock.
-UBS Group raised their price objective on Cardinal Health from $122.00 to $125.00 and gave the stock a buy rating in a report on Monday, February 5th.
-Argus upgraded Cardinal Health from a hold rating to a buy rating in a report on Friday, February 9th.
-Barclays began coverage on Cardinal Health in a report on Wednesday, January 3rd.
+Several research analysts have issued reports on the company.
+UBS Group upped their price objective on Cardinal Health from $122.00 to $125.00 and gave the stock a buy rating in a report on Monday, February 5th.
+TheStreet downgraded Cardinal Health from a b- rating to a c+ rating in a report on Wednesday, December 27th.
+Barclays assumed coverage on Cardinal Health in a research note on Wednesday, January 3rd.
 They issued an overweight rating and a $117.00 price target on the stock.
-Finally, Leerink Partnrs reiterated an outperform rating on shares of Cardinal Health in a report on Monday, February 26th.
-One research analyst has rated the stock with a sell rating, three have given a hold rating, seven have assigned a buy rating and one has given a strong buy rating to the company’s stock.
-According to MarketBeat, the company currently has an average rating of Moderate Buy and a consensus price target of $103.07.
+Leerink Partnrs reissued an outperform rating on shares of Cardinal Health in a research note on Monday, February 26th.
+Finally, Argus raised Cardinal Health from a hold rating to a buy rating in a research note on Friday, February 9th.
+One research analyst has rated the stock with a sell rating, three have given a hold rating, seven have assigned a buy rating and one has issued a strong buy rating to the stock.
+Based on data from MarketBeat.com, the stock has a consensus rating of Moderate Buy and a consensus target price of $103.07.

 Cardinal Health, Inc operates as a healthcare services and products company in the United States, Canada, Europe, Asia, and internationally.
 It provides customized solutions for hospitals, healthcare systems, pharmacies, ambulatory surgery centers, clinical laboratories, physician offices, and patients in the home.